szeiger/ornate/doc/src/uris.md

 # URIs

-URIs are used pervasively throughout mdoc for referencing different kinds of content.
+URIs are used pervasively throughout Ornate for referencing different kinds of content.
 The following schemes (including several custom schemes) are supported:

 ## site